MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 ### Performance Efficiency

 Azure Advisor will offer a recommendation to upgrade your ExpressRoute circuit bandwidth to accommodate usage when your circuit has recently been consuming over 90% of your procured bandwidth.
-If your traffic exceeds your allocated bandwidth, you’ll experience dropped packets which can lead to significant performance or reliability impact.
+If your traffic exceeds your allocated bandwidth, you’ll experience dropped packets, which can lead to significant performance or reliability impact.

 ## Additional resources